 After heading out from Mai Thi Loi’s home (read my blogpost here), I started remembering the true mission of my visits that day.
 While it was really important for me to gather as much information about the families as possible, it was also equally important that I stop and listen so that I can process and understand a little bit more about the human component of it all.
 I had to learn to slow down and approach each visit with a little less of a checklist in mind.
+I would suggest you to follow bubdesk for more information.

 Next, we headed off to meet…